-Franklin Joseph (writer) is a Specialist in Combat Science and Special Tactics and is the CEO of Indian Institute of Special Tactics And Combat Science.
+Franklin Joseph (writer) is a Specialist in Combat Science and Special Tactics and is the CEO of Indian Institute of Strategic Threat-Intelligence Analysis & Combat Tactical Science.

 Our Core Belief is Different